-For reference, see Brandon Getz’s “White People” in Issue Three or Mike Lambert’s “Interstate” in Issue One.
+For reference, see Brandon Getz’s “White People” in Issue Three..

 Creative Nonfiction – (1,000 to 6,000 words)

-Creative Nonfiction is not an essay, an article or a blog post.
-It’s not “just” a true story, and it’s more than straight nonfiction.
-Creative nonfiction is a story written with drama, tension, characterization, plot, etc. – all the elements of first rate fiction.
+We believe creative nonfiction is should be read like an academic essay, a newspaper article, or a blog post.
+We look for creative nonfiction filled with with drama, tension, characterization, plot, etc. – all the elements of first rate fiction.
 Except it’s true.